linode/docs/docs/guides/tools-reference/basics/check-linux-ports/index.md

 - '[Inspecting Network Information with netstat](https://www.linode.com/docs/guides/inspecting-network-information-with-netstat/)'
 ---

 One step in securing a Linux computer system is identifying which ports are active.
-Was your system hacked?
-Is your database exposed to the internet?
-Is there malware hiding on your system stealing information?
-When you need to answer these questions, one step is to scan your Linux system’s ports to determine which are in use so you can identify both ends of active connections.
+Your system's active ports give you information about which outside applications may be connected to your system.
+You can also discover if you are unintentionally exposing an application or service to the internet, like a MySQL database.
+There are several Linux tools that help you discover which ports are in use and identify both ends of active communications.
+This guide introduces three common tools you can use find the active ports on your Linux server or computer with links to guides that dive deeper into each tool.

 ## What is a Port in Computer Networking?